 If you are in doubt about a fabric having a nap to it, there are a couple ways to test the fabric.

-- One is to lay the fabric on a surface and brush it with your hand.
+- You can lay the fabric on a surface and brush it with your hand.
 Now brush the fabric right next to where you brushed it, in the opposite direction.
-If there is a nap to the fabric the fabric will appear different depending up on what direction you have brushed the fibers.
+If there is nap to the fabric the fabric will appear different depending on what direction you have brushed the fibers.

-- You can also take a length of the fabric and fold it up on itself so the fabric is going down in one and up in the folded section.
-If there is nap, you will see the fabric as it fit were different colors, as it does in the photos included in this article.
+- You can also take a length of the fabric and fold it up, on itself, so the fabric is going down in one and up in the folded section.
+If there is nap, you will see the fabric as if it were different colors.

-When in doubt, play it safe and use a nap lay out, rather than regret it later.
+If you are not sure if your fabric has nap or not, play it safe and use a nap layout, rather than regret it later.

-Examples: If a velvet gown is not cut out with all the pattern pieces going in the same direction, the dress will look like it was made with two different color fabrics.
+A good example of a sewing project with nap gone wrong is if a velvet gown is not cut out with all the pattern pieces going in the same direction.
+When this happens, the dress will look like it was made with two different color fabrics.